 Discover the latest advances in peritoneal mesothelioma treatment.
 Watch a free recording featuring a peritoneal mesothelioma specialist and survivor.

-In general, mesothelioma radiation patients go through an initial consultation, get imaging scans and then receive treatment on an outpatient basis.
+In general, mesothelioma radiation patients first have a consult.
+Then, they get imaging scans.
+Finally, they receive outpatient treatment.
 Understanding the radiation therapy process can help you prepare for treatment.

 Radiation Therapy Process

-First Appointment: During the consultation visit, you’ll meet with a radiation oncologist to discuss the best approach for your case.
+First Appointment: You’ll meet with a radiation oncologist during the visit.
+They’ll discuss the best approach for your case.
 You might have to sign a consent form once you’re fully informed of the process and want to proceed.

-Imaging Scans: To ensure accurate and safe application, doctors use imaging scans to determine the exact size, shape and location of tumors.
+Imaging Scans: Doctors use imaging scans to safely and accurately apply treatments.
+The scans show the exact size, shape and location of tumors.

-Treatment: A medical professional will explain what you need to do before, during and after treatment.
-They’ll help position you and apply protective coverings to prevent radiation exposure to healthy tissue.
+Treatment: A medical professional will explain what to do before, during and after treatment.
+They’ll help position you and cover you to prevent radiation exposure to healthy tissue.
 Radiation is typically applied 1 or more times a week for several weeks.

-Follow-Up Appointment: During follow-up appointments, your doctor will check you for signs of side effects.
-Further imaging scans help doctors keep a close watch on how the radiation affects the size of your tumors.
+Follow-Up Appointment: Your doctor will check for side effects at follow-ups.
+More imaging scans help doctors check how radiation affects tumor size.

 Radiation oncologists work closely with other members of a multidisciplinary cancer care team.
 This includes other oncologists, oncology nurses, pathologists and diagnostic radiologists.
-Your radiation oncologist will consult your medical team and then discuss the best approach for your case with you.
+Your radiation oncologist will consult your medical team.
+Then, they will discuss the best approach for your case with you.

 Is Radiation Therapy Right for You?

 There is no one-size-fits-all treatment for mesothelioma.
-Experts analyze multiple clinical studies and determine what works best in specific situations.
-Mesothelioma treatment guidelines help doctors decide the best treatments for individual patients based on their specific type of cancer and health status.
+Experts analyze many clinical studies and determine what works best in specific situations.
+Mesothelioma treatment guidelines help doctors choose the best treatments.
+They base this on the cancer type and the patient’s health.

 I have a scan around once a year.
 One year, I was scanned twice as I was suffering a lot more pain than normal.
 Some [patients] at different hospitals get scanned a lot more often.
 I get X-rays in between also.